-To the extent the prior write down or conversion of any Loss Absorbing Instruments for the purposes of Condition 6(a)(i) above is not possible for any reason, this shall not in any way impact on any Write Down of the Capital Securities.
+To the extent the prior write down or conversion of any Loss Absorbing Instruments for the purposes of Condition 6(a)(i) above is not possible for any reason, this shall not in any way impact on any Write

+Down of the Capital Securities.
 However in such circumstances, the Capital Securities will be Written Down and the Write Down Amount determined as provided in Condition 6(a) above without including for the purposes of Conditions 6(a)(i) any Common Equity Tier 1 Capital in respect of such Loss Absorbing Instruments, as the case may be, to the extent they are not written down or converted.

 The Issuer shall determine the relevant Write Down Amount in the manner set out in Condition 6(a) and shall set out its determination thereof in the relevant Trigger Event Notice together with the then Prevailing Principal Amount of each Capital Security following the relevant Write Down.
 However, if the Write Down Amount has not been determined when the Trigger Event Notice is given, the Issuer shall, as soon as reasonable practicable following such determination, notify Holders of the Write Down Amount in accordance with Condition 14 and the Fiscal Agent.
-The Issuer's determination of the relevant Write Down Amount shall be irrevocable and be binding on all parties.
-In addition, prior to the giving of the Trigger Event Notice, the Issuer shall deliver a certificate to the Fiscal Agent signed by the Authorised Signatories setting out in reasonable detail its calculation of the relevant Write Down Amount.
+The Issuer's or the Competent Authority's determination that a Trigger Event has occurred and of the relevant Write Down Amount shall be irrevocable and be binding on all parties.
+In addition the Issuer shall deliver a certificate to the Fiscal Agent signed by the Authorised Signatories setting out in reasonable detail the applicable calculation of the relevant Write Down Amount.